ali96343/lvsio/README.md

 copy tlvsio/wsservers.py to py4web/utils/wsservers.py

-( you can remove twisted and aiohttp  from the wsservers.py  )
+( you can remove twisted and aiohttp  from the wsservers.py, you need install packages from wsservers.py  )

 ./py4web.py  run -s  tornadoSioWsServer apps

+(If the py4web.py cannot find the server tornadoSioWsServer, it means you have not installed all the packages from the file wsservers.py)

 ( do not run the file chan_sio.py )